coldest country in the world

 Why Are These Countries So Cold?

-Countries like Russia and those near the Arctic Circle are cold due to their geographic location and climatic conditions.
+Countries like Russia and those near the Arctic Circle are cold due to their location and climatic conditions.
 Here are some reasons:

 1. High Latitude: These regions are located far from the equator, where the sun’s rays are more dispersed and less direct, resulting in lower temperatures.